 ‘Luncheon (in fact a dinner) was served in the Hall, where there must have been nearly 500 people seated at table.
 Our Suite, the Ministers & Benchers all sat at our tables.
 The rest of the company were solely composed of Barristers & Law Students.
 After serving me with soup, I desired the Treasurer, to sit down next to me.
 He had previously, at my desire, told the company to be seated.
 I sat under a canopy.
 At the conclusion of the luncheon, the following toasts were given: mines, Albert’s Bertie’s & the Royal Family… After this Albert got up & in a loud, clear voice said.
 “It is Her Majesty’s command, that we should drink the health of his ancient & honourable Company”.
 This was very enthusiastically received with cheers.’

-Queen Victoria’s diaries have been available online, by the Royal Archives and Bodleian Libraries, where this entry and others can be viewed in full.
+Queen Victoria’s diaries have been made available online, by the Royal Archives and Bodleian Libraries, where this entry and others can be viewed in full.